Tesco old boys square up in U.S. bid for Morrisons

-LONDON, June 21 (Reuters) - U.S. private equity firm Clayton, Dubilier & Rice's (CD&R) pursuit of British supermarket group Morrisons (MRW.L) has set up an intriguing clash of former Tesco (TSCO.L) colleagues.
+LONDON (Reuters) - U.S. private equity firm Clayton, Dubilier & Rice’s (CD&R) pursuit of British supermarket group Morrisons has set up an intriguing clash of former Tesco colleagues.

-Morrisons, Britain's fourth-largest supermarket chain by sales behind market leader Tesco, Sainsbury's (SBRY.L) and Asda, on Saturday rejected a proposed 5.5 billion pound ($7.6 billion) cash offer from CD&R. read more
+Morrisons, Britain’s fourth-largest supermarket chain by sales behind market leader Tesco, Sainsbury’s and Asda, on Saturday rejected a proposed 5.5 billion pound ($7.6 billion) cash offer from CD&R.

 The offer was described by Morrisons as far too low, but British takeover rules give CD&R until July 17 to come back with a firm offer.